 Here are the different types of Detention Orders you may be served with and what they entail in Singapore:

-Detention Order (DO) for youths
+Detention Order (DO) For Youths

 This is only applicable to young offenders below the age of 16.
 The Youth Court may issue a DO to detain the individual for up to 6 months, until they are rehabilitated, or reach 18.
 Should the Youth Court impose a DO together with a Probation Order, the detention period should not exceed 3 months.
 The DO may be extended, however, if further offences are committed during the initial detention period.